helander/elvira/README.md

 Pipewire is a great fit for implementing an lv2 host.
 A lot of functionality required for the elvira program is provided by the pipewire client API.
 In addition the pipewire infrastructure provides features that can help implement various lv2 plugin related management scenarios.

 As an example, I have created a web based management interface for elvira, that automatically discovers all elvira program instances and let you perform some basic tasks towards these instances.
 Note, that no time has been spent on making this page look good.
+The web interface application is called *elwira* (w=web).

+By nature elvira is a single plugin host, very much like *jalv*.
+With the web control application (elwira), you get a multi plugin host based on the single plugin host (elvira).

 # Building
 There are very few dependencies so building on most linux systems should be pretty straight forward.